lpatrician/Ministry-Of-Truth/pallets/ministry-of-truth/README.md

 6. Others in the scientific community, that are validated members in the `council` instance of the *Collective* pallet can cast votes on these articles.
 7. These members can now participate in the claims-voting step in the process.
 They can identify an objective claim statement for a claim made by the article, and put it to vote by using the Claims UI.
 This part of the UI contains a form that raises a motion in the *Collective* pallet that proposes calling the Ministry of Truth's *store_claim* extrinsic with: their objective claim statement, and the article ID the claim was discovered in.
 8. Other members can vote aye/nay on such claims.
 Aye = credible claim.
 Nay = credible claim, or not objective statement.
 In the future, claims will further be split into voting steps of: 1. determining whether claims are objective, and b. determining whether claims are true.
 This can be split between different instances of collective, with randomized members.
+9. Following the close of a voting period for claims on an article, a score is given to the article, based on the claims made on the article.

 ## Interacting with the Pallet ##
 1. Build the node `cargo build --release`